 Another notable thing is that St. Pete Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the city’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-One of the nice things about St. Pete Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+St. Pete Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in St. Pete Beach in 2022 was $89,826, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $359,304 for a family of four.
+The per capita income in St. Pete Beach in 2022 was $93,476, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $373,904 for a family of four.
+However, St. Pete Beach contains both very wealthy and poor people as well.

 The people who call St. Pete Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Pete Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Pete Beach include English, German, Irish, Italian, and Scottish.
+Important ancestries of people in St. Pete Beach include English, Irish, German, Italian, and Polish.

 The most common language spoken in St. Pete Beach is English.
 Other important languages spoken here include Spanish and German/Yiddish.